posit-dev/bcorp-report/pbc-report.typ

 We've made improvements in ethics and transparency areas, including anti-corruption and code of ethics training for employees, and more rigorous financial controls and financial transparency with employees.
 Looking ahead, we plan to incorporate more social and community benefit metrics in our corporate reporting, including board meeting updates, so that all of our stakeholders are aware of our ongoing progress and can help support our success.

+#colbreak()
 == Workers
 <workers>
 Investments in employee career development include in-house management training programs, tooling and education to support constructive feedback, and documentation of job levels, pay ranges, and career paths within our major functions.
 In 2021, we initiated an annual organizational health survey, which allows us to collect and respond to employee feedback.
-We have also augmented our benefits to include a "lifestyle savings account" (LSA) funded by Posit that each individual can choose to apply to home office, professional development, wellness, or financial health expenses as they see fit. #colbreak() All together, we are working to continuously improve the value offered to our workers as our company grows.
+We have also augmented our benefits to include a "lifestyle savings account" (LSA) funded by Posit that each individual can choose to apply to home office, professional development, wellness, or financial health expenses as they see fit.
+All together, we are working to continuously improve the value offered to our workers as our company grows.

+#colbreak()
 == Environment
 <environment>
 As a remote-first organization, we do not generate meaningful greenhouse gas emissions.
 However, for the emissions we do generate from cloud computing, business travel, and our Boston headquarters we purchase carbon offsets to achieve carbon neutrality.
-We first achieved carbon neutrality in 2020 and have since maintained our neutrality by purchasing carbon offsets for years 2021 - 2025.
-Below is a breakdown of our scope 2 and scope 3 greenhouse gas emissions from the past three years.
+We first achieved carbon neutrality in 2020 and have since maintained our neutrality by purchasing carbon offsets for years 2021 - 2025. #colbreak() Below is a breakdown of our scope 2 and scope 3 greenhouse gas emissions from the past three years.
 We track our emissions so that we can purchase an equal amount of carbon offsets.
 We direct our purchases of carbon offsets towards Nature-Based Removals like reforestation and Technology-Based Removals like Direct Air Capture.

 ]
 #box(image("plots/emissions-1.svg"))